-Students are asked to complete a course evaluation questionnaire.
-Students are contacted by the Social Research Centre on behalf of the Australian Government and asked to respond to a survey about their training experience.
+Students are asked to complete at least one course evaluation questionnaire each year.
+Student are contacted by the Social Research Centre on behalf of the Australian Government and asked to respond to a survey about their learning experience.
 Whitehouse strongly encourages students to respond to the questionnaire which provides valuable feedback in maintaining course quality and relevance.